troclaux/notes/aws.md

     - each region is completely independent from others
     - each region has 3 to 6 Availability Zones, with few exceptions (AZ ⊂ region)
   - Availability Zone (AZ): isolated locations within each region
-  - edge networks (Points of Presence): for content delivery as close as possible to users
+  - edge location : physical aws data center located close to users, caching content and reducing latency

 - aws global services: services that are NOT tied to a specific region and operate across all regions
-  - e.g. IAM, route 53, cloudfront, WAF, shield, aws organizations, aws artifact
+  - e.g. IAM, Route 53, CloudFront, WAF, Shield, aws organizations, aws artifact, DynamoDB, WorkDocs, WorkMail, WorkSpaces
   - TIP: if a service manages access, identity or DNS for your entire aws environment, it's likely global

-- root user: the original account owner with full administrative access to all AWS services and resources
-- IAM users: individual
-- IAM groups: collections of IAM users
-- AWS organizations: allows management of multiple AWS accounts under one umbrella
-  - allows management of permissions
-  - AWS organizations Service Control Policies (SCPs): centrally manage and restrict permissions across all accounts

 - shared responsibility model: the line of responsibility shifts based on the level of abstraction provided by the service
   - aws is responsible for security **OF** the cloud